 APR Calculator

 The APR Calculator computes apr from the relation nominal APR = periodic interest rate percent x number of periods per year.
 It takes 2 inputs (periodic interest rate in %, number of periods per year) and returns the apr.
-Because this is a pure mathematical or physical formula rather than a jurisdiction-specific rule, the result never changes over time: the same inputs always produce the same answer, so you can rely on it whether you are checking homework, sizing a design, or sanity-checking another tool.
-Enter your values in the fields below and the result updates instantly; you can also share a permalink that pre-fills the exact calculation, which is useful for teaching, reports, or collaboration.
+These calculators are for people working through everyday money questions: judging whether a price or an offer is worth taking, working out who owes what on a shared bill or cost, and comparing what one borrowing option costs against another, so the number feeds a concrete decision about spending, splitting or borrowing.
+Enter your values below and the result updates instantly, and you can share a permalink that pre-fills the exact calculation.
+Enter every amount in the same currency, and where a calculator uses a rate or a period, keep those on one consistent basis (monthly figures with monthly, annual with annual); be clear about whether each amount is before or after tax and fees, and round only the final figure rather than rounding at each step.
 For example, with periodic interest rate = 0.99 %, number of periods per year = 12, the apr works out to 11.88, and the worked example further down the page shows every step so you can follow the arithmetic and reproduce it by hand.
 The method is the standard form documented by CalculatorHub methodology, and the figure above each result carries the date it was last verified.
-This tool is general information and is not a substitute for professional engineering, medical, financial, or scientific advice; always check critical results against the primary source and your own judgement.
+The result is arithmetic on the amounts you type in, so what you actually pay or receive can differ once a seller's or lender's own rounding, fees, minimum charges and contract terms apply; use it as a working figure for your own planning and check it against the offer, statement or agreement in front of you.

 With Periodic interest rate = 0.99 %, Number of periods per year = 12, the result is 11.88.